 Too much nitrogen fertilizer when growing Echinacea purpurea can result in weak floppy plants that produce lots of wavy-lined emerald foliage at the expense of flowers.
 A good mulch in late autumn and again in springtime with well-rotted steer manure or compost will provide enough nutrients to last the season.
 Alternatively sprinkle some fish meal, blood meal, and bone meal around the base of plants in spring and water it well for lovely pink and purple flowers in late summer.

 Deadhead spent purple flowers throughout the flowering season to encourage lots of new flowering stems.
+Outside of deadheading, little pruning of the actual plant is needed.
 Seed heads can be left for the birds in late fall/winter and cut back in spring when new shoots appear.

 Echinacea purpurea can be propagated by seed, plant division, or root cuttings.
 Seeds should be harvested from your healthiest stock and stored somewhere cool like the refrigerator to simulate winter cold stratification.
 This helps with germination.
 Good quality store-bought seeds can also be used.
 Sow seeds 4-6 weeks before the last frost date on top of moist soil, 2 inches apart if sowing in seed trays, and cover lightly with some sieved soil.
 Keep the soil moist and at a temperature of around 55ºF (13ºC) until germination which can take between 5 and 20 days.
 Pot up seedlings individually into 3in (9cm) pots and grow on, only planting outside after all risk of frost has passed.